WaveStyledApp/wave-docs/Summaries/matt-Aug8-22.md

 # Recommender Moldel Thoughts

-Notes about work done on August 8/9th 2022.
+Notes about work done on August 8/9 th 2022.
 Researching some basic object recognition and possible datasets.

 ## Recommender model